Tyus Wilson

 Tyus Wilson (born 5 November 2002) is an American high jumper.
-He won the high jump at the 2025 USA Outdoor Track and Field Championships.
+He won the high jump titles at the 2025 and 2026 USA Outdoor Track and Field Championships.

 Early life

 From Sterling, Kansas, he attended Sterling High School.
 He won three Kansas state titles in the high jump while missing a potential fourth title with the COVID-19 pandemic causing the dissolution of the track and field season in his final year.

 NCAA

 He attended the University of Nebraska–Lincoln.
 In June 2024, he was runner-up at the 2024 NCAA outdoor championships in Eugene, Oregon, jumping 2.23 metres to finish behind Romaine Beckford.
 In March 2025, he won the 2025 NCAA Division I Indoor Track and Field Championships with a best jump of 2.28 metres, in Virginia Beach.
 Latter that month, he was named the Big Ten Men’s Indoor Field Athlete of the Year.

 In May 2025, he set a personal best 2.29 metres to win the Big Ten Conference Championship.
 He finished his time at Nebraska that summer as a five-time All-American, a four-time Big Ten champion and two-time Big Ten Field Athlete of the Year.